Asymptotic Stability for some Stratified Stationary Solutions of the Inviscid Incompressible Porous Medium Equation

 then we will notice that each term of the nonlinearity contains \emph{two} x-derivatives which allows us to prove that the energy will be controlled so long as $\nabla u_2$ is controlled, and as stated above $u_2$ decays like $t^{-5/4}$ this is done in subsection 3.1.
 So we can control the energy so long as we can bootstrap a decay of $t^{-5/4}.$ Bootstrapping the decay of $u_2$ is non-trivial due to the fact that $\rho$ itself decays very slowly.
 Nevertheless, in subsections 3.2 and 3.3 we are able to prove (with a great loss of derivatives) that so long as $\rho$ is bounded in a high energy space $u_2$ decays like $t^{-5/4}$.

-The result on the torus (Theorem 1.3) is very different for the main reason that $\rho$ itself does not decay.
-This is because all functions of $y$ are stationary solutions of our equation.
+The result on the torus (Theorem 1.4) is very different for the main reason that $\rho$ itself does not decay.
+In fact, as is given in the appendix, there are very simple active scalar equations (with a different nonlinearity from ours) for which the linearized equation is not strong enough to stop the formation of finite time singularities.
+Hence, it is necessary to use some of the finer properties of the non-linearity to deduce long-time stability.
+The main difficulty in proving the stability on the torus is that the linearized equation has a large set of stationary modes.